Bizzabo vs RainFocus: Which Platform is Best?

 The meaningful differences show up in scale, architecture, and philosophy.

 Bizzabo built its reputation as the alternative to Cvent, targeting B2B marketing teams running annual conferences, field events, and webinar programs.
 It fits the mid-market to enterprise event team with 10-100+ events per year that wants one platform they can learn without heavy IT support.
+Its G2 analytics rating of 7.6 reflects event-level reporting designed for this audience: clear, accessible, and sufficient for teams managing dozens of events per year.

 RainFocus was built for the opposite end of the complexity spectrum.
 When Oracle needs to manage CloudWorld, when Cisco runs Cisco Live, when VMware organizes VMworld, they use RainFocus.
 The platform's Global Attendee Profile consolidates every registration, session attendance, meeting, and exhibitor interaction across an event portfolio into a single persistent record.
 For Fortune 1000 companies running dozens of events across multiple geographies, this data model is what makes cross-event personalization and portfolio-level reporting possible.
+RainFocus's G2 analytics rating of 9.0 reflects this depth: enterprise-grade reporting built for teams that manage events at scale and need cross-portfolio intelligence.

 ZoomInfo sits above both platforms in the go-to-market stack.
-While Bizzabo and RainFocus capture who attended and how they engaged, ZoomInfo enriches that data with verified contact information, buying signals, and account context—turning event engagement into prioritized pipeline rather than static records in a CRM.
+While Bizzabo and RainFocus capture who attended and how they engaged, ZoomInfo enriches that data with verified contact information, buying signals, and account context, turning event engagement into prioritized pipeline rather than static records in a CRM.

 The most distinctive feature separating Bizzabo from RainFocus is physical, not digital.
 The Klik SmartBadge is a Bluetooth Low Energy wearable that every attendee receives at check-in, turning a printed name badge into a networking, lead capture, and analytics device.